messica/pmpro-toolkit/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-toolkit/issues

 == Changelog ==
+= .5 =
+* FEATURE: Added a script to give non-members a level.

 = .4 =
 * Added script to change members from one level to another.
 * Added script to cancel all members of one level.